tud-hri/joan/docs/joan-adding-modules.md

 The name of your module is very important.
 Other programmers should immediately understand what your module is meant to do, so the name shouldn't be too generic.
 Abbreviations also tend to make reading difficult, so please avoid them too.

 Changing the name of your module once it is up and running can be very hard, since other people might rely on the old name in their code.
 If you want to know more about naming modules, functions and variables in code, we would like to recommend chapter 2 of the book "clean code" by Robert C. Martin.

-__#### __Examples of bad names__
+__Examples of bad names__

-- controller - too generic
+- controller: too generic
-- htcfdbcnt - abbreviations are unreadable and unclear
+- htcfdbcnt: abbreviations are unreadable and unclear
-- olgershapticfeedbackcontrollerforpedals - too long and Olger doesn't do anything with haptic pedals anyway.
+- olgershapticfeedbackcontrollerforpedals: too long and Olger doesn't do anything with haptic pedals anyway.

-__Example of a good name__
+__Example of a good name__:

 - hapticpedalcontroller